- Koeksister is a South African pastry made out of doughnut dough, braided and coated with syrup.

 - Prepare the syrup by heating a mixture of water and sugar under low heat for about 7 minutes.
-Turn off the heat and stir into the mixture lemon juice and vanilla essence, then pour it in a container and refrigerate.
+Turn off the heat and stir into the mixture of lemon juice and vanilla essence, then pour it into a container and refrigerate.

 - Mix the flour, salt, milk, small pieces of margarine, and baking powder in a bowl and stir until they combine evenly.

 - Roll the dough out to a thickness of 5 mm and cut out 10 mm thick dough strips.
 Braid three strips per koeksister.

 - Heat canola oil under medium heat until it is hot and fry them until they turn golden brown.

 - Remove the koeksisters for the oil and put them in the refrigerated syrup immediately.
 Return the syrup to the fridge in between soakings to maintain its coolness.

 - When you remove the koeksister from the syrup, let the excess syrup drip off and serve them right away with drinks like wine, milk, soda, and blended juice.

 The koesister recipe in Cape Malay is also as simple as the Afrikaans method of preparing this delicacy.
 Below is a Malay cooking style koesister recipe with yeast: